Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Verify before you trust

-Double-check the identity of anyone requesting money or sensitive data from you.
-Be careful: even if a caller sounds like someone you know or an email appears to have come from a known sender, it could be AI-generated.
+Always verify the identity of anyone requesting money or sensitive information.
+Even if they sound like someone you know, it could be AI-generated.

 When in doubt:

-• Get a callback number and make sure that the call is legitimate before returning the call.
+• Get a callback number and verify it’s legitimate before calling back.

-• Let unknown calls go to voicemail.
-You can then verify their identity before calling them back.
+• Let unknown calls go to voicemail, then verify the caller’s identity independently.

 Use strong, unique passwords

-• Create passwords that combine upper/lowercase letters, numbers, and symbols.
+• Create complex passwords: Combine uppercase and lowercase letters, numbers, and symbols.

 Turn on multi-factor authentication (MFA)